 Damian has exhibited work in numerous shows in the Southwest including Arizona State University College of Public Programs, Artlink A.E.
 England Gallery, Indie ArtHouse of Phoenix, Xico Inc – Latin & Native American Arts Organization, Raices Taller 222 Art Gallery & Workshop in Tucson, AZ, and 1Spot Gallery in downtown Phoenix, and Vestal Village 2014 Coachella Music & Art Festival, to name a few.

 During 1995 to 1999, Damian Jim created hundreds of graphic designs, contemporary works of art that incorporated traditional Navajo motifs.
 Many of them were woven into baskets and rugs by leading Diné weavers, in collaboration with Twin Rocks Trading Post in Bluff, Utah, thus jumpstarting a revival of Navajo basketry.
 Jim has collaborated with artist collectives including Conspire Art Collective and Indie ArtHouse based in Phoenix.
-In 2012 he co-founded Ziindi: Indigenous Art Zine, a small, free art magazine featuring established and up and coming contemporary indigenous artists from across the U.S. Later that same year, he co-founded and managed 1Spot Gallery, the only all indigenous art gallery in Phoenix, which closed at the end of 2016.
+In 2012 he co-founded Ziindi: Indigenous Art Zine, a small, free art magazine featuring established and up and coming contemporary indigenous artists from across the U.S. Later that same year, he co-founded and managed 1Spot Gallery, one of the first all indigenous art galleries in Phoenix, which closed at the end of 2016.

 Damian has recently exhibited work in Heard Indian Market where he won three ribbons, Indian Market Edge for SWAIA in Santa Fe, NM, Dundas Gallery in Edinburgh, Scotland, The Venice Biennale in Venice, Italy, The Coe House Gallery, 1Spot Gallery, Project Ethos, Times Square in New York City, and the traveling Phoenix Phabulous Mural exhibit currently at the Burton Bar Central Library in Phoenix, Arizona.